Kklu78/Solitaire/README.md

 Link

 ## Next steps:
-- End game animations and aesthetics: includes card bouncing animation and sounds such as card shuffles or card draws
+- End game animations and aesthetics: includes card bouncing animation and sounds such as card shuffles or card draws.
-- Game solver function: an algorithm that solves the game as a human would in a methodical way
+- Game solver function: an algorithm that solves the game as a human would in a methodical way.